Prediabetes is a condition where blood glucose levels are higher than normal, but not yet high enough to officially be diagnosed with type 2 diabetes.

 Exercise

 - Regular consistent exercise is key to reversing insulin resistance and for weight management.
+Plus, it helps build strength and energy.

-- Walking, squats, leg lifts, and bridges are all examples of simple activities you can try to include in your exercise routine.
+- Walking, yoga, squats, leg lifts, and bridges are all examples of simple activities you can try to include in your exercise routine.

 Improved Sleep Habits